 - Optimize metadata, captions, and alt text (try to include Black Friday keywords)

-- Optimize calls-to-action to encourage Black Friday conversions
+- Update CTA (call-to-action) button text to encourage Black Friday conversions

-- Update your website with relevant and up-to-date contact information
+- Refresh your website with recent verified contact information

 Feature these keywords in your holiday landing pages, web copy, and social media copy to build online visibility and encourage customers to engage with your content.

 Is your sales process a little more complex?